alphagov/govuk-design-system/src/get-started/focus-states/index.md

 Some people use keyboards or other devices to navigate through a page by jumping from one interactive element to the next.
 Focus states let users know which element they’re currently on and is ready to be interacted with.

-Focus states in the GOV.UK Design System use a combination of yellow and black to make sure they meet Web Content Accessibility Guidelines (WCAG) 2.1 level AA [non-text contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html) on any background colour used on GOV.UK.
+Focus states in the GOV.UK Design System use a combination of yellow and black to make sure they meet [Web Content Accessibility Guidelines (WCAG) 2.2 success criterion 1.4.11 Non-text Contrast (Level AA)](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html) on any background colour used on GOV.UK.

 The yellow has a high contrast with dark backgrounds and the thick black border has a high contrast against light backgrounds.